Skip to main content

 Retool recently made changes that make it easier to review changes in source control.
 Retool now separates system-generated updates related to version upgrades into their own migration commit, so your pull requests are cleaner and easier to understand.

-This feature is generally available on Retool Cloud.
-It is available in closed beta to Self-hosted Retool organizations on edge version 3.203.0-edge or later, and will be generally available in an upcoming stable release.
+This feature is generally available to cloud instances and self-hosted instances on version 3.203.0-edge or later, and will be generally available in an upcoming stable release.
 Self-hosted Retool organizations can reach out to support to enable this feature.

 What's new